Intent of our English Curriculum

 Spelling: Spelling is taught regularly in focused sessions within each class using Read Write Inc. Children are taught spelling rules and are encouraged to apply these rules in their writing.
 Spellings are sent home in each year group as part of the children’s homework; the pupils are then tested on these words in their weekly spelling tests.

 Throughout our school we use Little Wandle as our phonics scheme.

 Your child will choose a book to bring home from our school library.
 This will be changed once a week.
 Books should be stored in a school book bag (which can be purchased from the school office).
 The emphasis should be on enjoying books with your child.
 Relax and share the story—you may be surprised at how much you both get out of your shared sessions.

-We provide a phonics handwriting/reading session for parents every year – do try to attend if you can as this will help you support your child.
-The ‘Read on get on’ initiative may give you some tips about reading with your child.
-We offer ‘Reading for Pleasure’ in school and would welcome parents to bring a book on a Friday morning to KS1 classes.
-Just mention it to your class teacher if you wish to join in.
-Book Trust is full of useful information to encourage reading and has age-related book suggestions for regular reading or presents.
+We provide a phonics handwriting/reading session for parents on a regular basis – do try to attend if you can as this will help you support your child.
+The Book Trust is full of useful information to encourage reading and has age-related book suggestions for regular reading or presents.

 From Reception, we use Little Wandle and our School handwriting scheme of Pen Pals to support letter formation from early years.
 We will concentrate on teaching formation of letters and will first introduce those letters which are formed in a similar way.
 Please do not teach your child to write in capital letters.
 When children first start school they only use a capital letter for the beginning of their name.
 Your child will be learning to write cursively, i.e. learning joined up writing, from Year 2.
 Research has shown that cursive writing aids spelling later on.
 It also supports older children when they are writing at length.

 By the time children leave our school they will:

 · Have experience of a broad and rich writing curriculum